 Major current projects related to education:

-- Several ad valorem taxes, providing more than $58 million in annual funding for the Huntsville, Madison, and Madison County Schools, are scheduled to expire in the next couple of years.
-The Committee of 100 supports the renewal of the ad valorem taxes for all three schools systems.
+- Several ad valorem taxes, providing more than $58 million in annual funding for the Huntsville, Madison, and Madison County Schools, were on the 2017 municipal ballot.
+The Committee of 100, along with other community stakeholders, supported the renewal of the ad valorem taxes for all three schools systems.
+This tax renewal was overwhelmingly supported by the community with a 76% vote.

 - Support implementation of Alabama College- & Career-Ready Standards and other efforts to improve academic achievement in our three local school systems.